 Even with innovations happening over at Apple, my mobile phone brand from the get-go, I admit that Huawei has always piqued my curiosity, appealing to the gadget user in me that’s a total sucker for premium but practical.
 In September, when the brand released the Huawei nova 5T, the second phone in its nova line of smartphones, it officially got me thinking.
 Specs?
 Amazing.
 The ₱18,990 price tag?
 A steal.
 Could this be the mid-range smartphone camera to end all mid-range smartphone cameras?

-With an opportunity to give the highly-regarded nova 5T a try (it’s hailed as one of the best smartphone cameras of 2019), I considered October’s Live Street Vol. 2 pop-up concert the perfect place to get the answer, not to mention test the Android waters for the very first time: a challenging, unpredictable setting where this new smartphone could go right ahead and flex all its cutting-edge features.
+With an opportunity to give the highly-regarded nova 5T a try (it’s hailed as one of the best smartphone cameras of 2019), I considered October’s Live Street Vol. 2 the perfect place to get the answer, not to mention test the Android waters for the very first time.
+This pop-up concert would serve as the challenging, unpredictable setting where this new smartphone could go right ahead and flex all its cutting-edge features.

 Huawei was certainly out to show off with this one:

 Armed with just the Huawei nova 5T for the evening, what struck me immediately was the fact that I didn’t need much else.
 No, really.
-Not an additional editing app to mimic HDR photos or adjust brightness, contrast or exposure, and not a power bank for a quick recharge even after I’d been using the handset for three hours straight.
+Not an additional editing app to mimic HDR photos and not a power bank for the quick recharge even after I’d been using the handset for three hours straight.
 (This part can’t be appreciated in photos, but anyone who has covered their fair share of events knows these are hard-hitting plus points.)
 The nova 5T is poised to do the legwork for you that way.
 Once that welcome change settles in, the real fun can begin.

 At Live Street Vol. 2, I got to witness the nova 5T’s ultra-wide-angle lens, which boasts an impressive 117-degree field-of-view, in all its glory.
 I had this to thank for scenic photos of the full house at the Globe Iconic Amphitheatre and vast shots of the stage where Ena Mori, Nathan & Mercury, The Ransom Collective and UNIQUE performed.
 On the flip side, getting up close––really close––was likewise a breeze to do with the nova 5T.
 The phone’s 10x zooming capability meant my back-row snaps could easily pass for front-row footage with little to no effort on my end to make that happen.
 A nifty way, in other words, of finding the good in bad seats at a concert.
 Alas, this bit comes with a caveat: the more up-close the photo, the more stable your hands have to be when taking it.